huggingface/datasets/datasets/turk/README.md

 ### Data Splits

-TURKCorpus does not contain a training set; many models use [WikiLarge](https://github.com/XingxingZhang/dress) (Zhang and Lapata, 2017) or [Wiki-Auto](https://github.com/chaojiang06/wiki-auto) (Jiang et. al 2020) for training.
+TURK does not contain a training set; many models use [WikiLarge](https://github.com/XingxingZhang/dress) (Zhang and Lapata, 2017) or [Wiki-Auto](https://github.com/chaojiang06/wiki-auto) (Jiang et. al 2020) for training.

 Each input sentence has 8 associated reference simplified sentences.
 2,359 input sentences are randomly split into 2,000 validation and 359 test sentences.